 Several persons from the Kinderheim in Bergen-Belsen and thereafter the staff from the Bergen-Belsens hospital traveled with the east european children to Sweden.

-In the Kinderheim in the barrack 211, there were children of different nationalities.
+In the Kinderheim in Barrack 211, there were children of different nationalities.
 Later a group of forty-nine Dutch Jewish children were placed there followed later by more Jewish children who had come to Bergen-Belsen from Buchenwald, Ravensbrück and Theresienstadt.
 The barrack 211 was turned into children’s home for around 150 boys and girls ranging in age from infants to teenagers.

-Mala Helfgott (Tribich) said that she was admitted to Kinderheim thanks to her little cousin Hania that was born 1936.
-Mala was born 1931 so she was 14 when in Bergen-Belsen. |
+| Mala Helfgott (Tribich) said that she was admitted to Kinderheim thanks to her little cousin Hania, who was born in 1936.
+Mala was born in 1931, so she was 14 when in Bergen-Belsen. |

-Immediately upon liberation Ada worked alongside the British Army medical personnel while Luba and Hermina stayed with the children.
+Immediately upon liberation, Ada worked alongside the British Army medical personnel while Luba and Hermina stayed with the children.

 In addition to the parentless 150 children ( 94 + 54 Dutch Children) overseen by Luba and her assistants, the barrack also housed, across the hall from them, young women with infants of their own.
-Another Luba´s helper was Hetty Verolme, who as a 14 year old and was send to Bergen-Belsen together with her brothers.
+Another Luba´s helper was Hetty Verolme, who as a 14 year old and was sent to Bergen-Belsen together with her brothers.
 Verolme and her brothers, Max and Jack, were sent to Barrack 211, also known as the Children's House.

 Despite Verolme's age, she was tasked with supervising the small children there.
 She became known as 'Little Mother'.

 Luba Tryszynska and children from Barrack 211 just after liberation.
-The boy on the far right reminds of Hetty Verolme´s youngest brother. |
+The boy on the far right reminds me of Hetty Verolme´s youngest brother. |

 Verkendam - Verolme and her brothers, Max and Jack, were sent to Barrack 211, also known as the Children's House - Kinderheim.
 Verkendam Esther b Feb 24, 1930 Hetty Verolme Kinderheim 211 Little Mother